-The students will be required to be present at the venue one hour prior to showtime.
+The students will be required to be present at the venue 1.5 hours prior to showtime.
 Parents are requested to drop the student off that the designated “stage door” entrance and will not be able to enter that area.
 There will be parent volunteers working at the door, should you need help to get to the student.
 All performing students are required to stay until the end of the performance unless written notification is given to the director or an emergency arises.

 All costume deposits and payments are non-refundable and non-transferable as costumes are custom ordered and non-returnable.
 Costume fees are added to your tuition invoice.
-Costumes take anywhere from 8 weeks to 18 weeks in productions before being shipped out to the studio.
-In June, the students will perform in the DADS annual recital showcasing their progress.
-Costumes are ordered for this event and a mandatory deposit of $50.00 per costume or 50% of the total costume cost as agreed upon in the payment arrangement.
-The final balance will be due in February.
-The costume fee is $85.00 per costume and does not include tights or shoes.
-Costumes will not be ordered without a deposit.
-There will be a $20.00 late charge added to the balance of costume if not paid by the due date.
-Once costumes are ordered, there are no refunds.
+Costumes take anywhere from 6 -10 weeks in productions before being shipped out to the studio.
+The costume fee is $85.00 per costume and does not include tights or dance shoes.
+There will be a $20.00 late charge added to the balance of the costume if not paid by the due date.